-We have added a Lanyard Post on each side of the 1100GTO mount.
+We have added a Lanyard Post on each side of the 1600GTO mount.
 Its purpose is to provide a convenient place to hang the Keypad lanyard during an observing session.
-The added bubble level will make it easier when setting up and leveling the mount.
-See photo at right.
+Additionally, there is a Bubble Level for your convenience.
+See Photo at right.